Skip to main content

 Some examples of traumatic brain injuries are:

-• Diffuse axonal injuries are caused when the axons in the brain’s cells are damaged.
+• Diffuse axonal injuries.
+Diffuse axonal injuries are caused when the axons in the brain’s cells are damaged.
 This makes them unable to function, there’s no bleeding however, but there can be swelling.
 This injury can cause a disability where you lose certain functions or abilities.

 So now that we know about traumatic brain injuries, which are always caused by an accident of some kind, let’s touch base on non-traumatic brain injuries.